-NEXT COURSE: I have just signed up for my next class, History of Sea Power which starts January 3rd.
+I have just signed up for my next class, History of Sea Power which starts January 3rd.
 We’re allowed one elective in my program and, given my research interests in the naval history of the American Civil War, this one fits well.
-Course Description This course is an in-depth study of the art […]

 I’ve made a number of new acquisitions over the past few weeks.
 I bought this book to assist with an assignment on the command skills of Abraham Lincoln.
-Author Eliot A. Cohen also examines the records of Georges Clemenceau, Winston Churchill and David Ben-Gurion in an effort to synthesize why they stand above others as leaders in time of war.
+Author Eliot A. Cohen (left), also examines the records of Georges Clemenceau, Winston Churchill and David Ben-Gurion in an effort to synthesize why they stand above others as leaders in time of war.
 So far, after reading the first few chapters, I’m quite impressed.
 Full disclosure: I own the 2002 paperback version of this book published in the UK by The Free Press.
 I recently purchased the audio version from Audible.com published by Blackstone Audiobooks and narrated by Robert Whitfield (a.k.a.
 Simon Vance).